Biblioklept/biblioklept.github.io/archive/index.md

 > A vanilla+ modlist for the Old World Addon mod for S.T.A.L.K.E.R.
 Anomaly.
 Archived 27/08/2023.
 Reason: Not interested in maintaining.
 Super Simple S.T.A.L.K.E.R. kinda usurps this list.
+- [Gigglepack]
+> A kitchen-sink Minecraft modpack for me and a couple of friends.
+Archived 08/04/2025.
+Reason: Failed.

 ### Guides
 - [Viva New Wastelands](./vnv-to-ttw)